sunny-aguilar/python-dsa/educative/class-01/notes.md

 Asymptotic analysis is a way to classify the running time complexity of algorithms.
 We have seen that the time complexity of an algorithm can be expressed as a polynomial.

+### Asymptotic Analysis
+We can observe that we only want to worry about large input sizes only (how bad can a poorly designed algorithm get?)